Welcome to the Website of Cotton Parish Council who are located in the Staffordshire Moorlands.

 Several projects and improvements have been undertaken in Cotton Parish such as a replacement bus shelter and notice board in Cotton and a new War Memorial in Cauldon Lowe honouring our local war dead.
 The general maintenance of the parish falls into our remit including such items as road sweeping and grass mowing.
-We are fortunate to have a thriving community group who work very hard to maintain the Cauldon Lowe village and in 2015 won the best kept village award.
+We are fortunate to have a thriving community group who work very hard to maintain the Cauldon Lowe village and have, in the past, won the best kept village award.

 We have also undertaken various facility improvements at the Cotton Parish Cemetery, with further projects envisaged and an ongoing program of works in hand.
 There is a memory book in the notice board at the cemetery and should anyone wish to comment on the history of their loved ones, please feel free to do so.